BlakeRhodes/NeoArcadia/Recover-Phase.md

 ## Step 1: Death

-- If the party is at 0 HP roll 1d6 if the roll is 4+ nothing happens otherwise chose a character to become a corpse.
+- If the party is at 0 HP roll 1d6 if the roll is 4+ nothing happens, otherwise chose a character to become a corpse.
-- **Exhaustion Check:** If the party is at 0 stamina roll 2d6; on an 11 or 12, choose a character to become a corpse.
+- **Exhaustion Check:** If the party is at 0 stamina roll 2d6; on an 4+ nothing happens, otherwise choose a character to become a corpse.
 - Corpses are no longer considered characters and do not contribute to the party.
 Not even Linus can break the cycle of death.
 Pour out an ale for your fallen friend.

+#### Special Rule - Party Death

+Sometimes a run of bad luck results in a dead party, the Brutal Reality of the Ancient Future can not be understated.
+- Record on the Hex Sheet the parties gear.
+- When a party arrives on the hex, they may loot the bodies at the end of the Embark Phase.
 ## Step 2: Despair

 - If the Party is at 0 WP, choose a character to despair.